As a black, female student, I wish I’d had a peer mentoring scheme

 You may also like

 We recently held the sixth annual BME Early Career Researcher Conference at the University of West London (UWL), where I am an associate professor of biomedical science.
 This year, it was co-hosted with King’s College London and there were 400 delegates, both in-person and online, with some from as far afield as the US and South Africa.
-I founded this event with the aim of addressing the lack of diversity in higher education and empowering young BAME individuals through talks, networking and mentoring.
+I founded this event with the aim of addressing the lack of diversity in higher education and empowering young black, Asian and minority ethnic (BAME) individuals through talks, networking and mentoring.
 The idea came about, in part, as a result of my experience as a young black woman at university in the 1990s.

 Back then, I was one of just five black students studying biochemistry at King’s.
 Not that it bothered me at the time – it was a privilege to be there.
 I was born at King’s College Hospital.
 My mother, in particular, was proud of anything to do with King’s.